Nepalese Australians

 Nepali or Nepalese Australians (नेपाली अष्ट्रेलियन) are Australians whose ethnic origins lie fully or partially in any part of Nepal.
 People from Nepal started to settle in Australia from the 1960s, but the vast majority of Nepali Australians arrived after 2006.

 Australian residents of Nepali origin have significantly increased in recent years: in the 2021 census, 138,463 people reported Nepali ancestry, 0.54% of the total population.
 Just five years before, in the 2016 census, there were only 62,806 people with Nepali ancestry.
-This follows after the population of this community quardrupled in the 5 years to 2011, and doubled again in the 5 years in 2016.
+This follows after the population of this community quadrupled in the five years to 2011, and doubled again in the five years in 2016.

 Lhotshampa refugees

 About 5,000 Lhotshampas or Bhutanese refugees who are living in various refugee camps of Nepal are being resettled in Australia.
-They share common language and culture with the mainstream Nepali.
+They share a common language and culture with the mainstream Nepali.

-Since 1990, ethnic Nepalis in more than 110,000 in numbers, who were forced out of Bhutan have temporarily settled in refugee camps in eastern part of Nepal.
+Since 1990, more than 110,000 ethnic Nepalis who were forced out of Bhutan have temporarily settled in refugee camps in eastern Nepal.
 After the 15 years of exile they are now being resettled in Australia, US and Europe.
-By the end of the resettlement program it is estimated that around 5,000 of Bhutanese will be in Australia.
+By the end of the resettlement program it was estimated that around 5,000 Bhutanese would be in Australia.